 UNRWA officials are hitting back after a US proposal to remove the agency’s mandate by calling on countries hosting Palestinian refugees to take over food aid services.
 The US blames the humanitarian effort for prolonging the refugee issue.
 While UNRWA says political failures have sustained the issue.

-NYU president Andrew Hamilton roundly condemned graduation speaker Steven William Thrasher for endorsing BDS against “apartheid” Israel in a speech at commencement Wednesday.
+NYU president James Hamilton roundly condemned graduation speaker Steven William Thrasher for endorsing BDS against “apartheid” Israel in a speech at commencement Wednesday.
 Hamilton issued a statement saying remarks were one-sided and made some feel “unwelcome.”
 Astounding obeisance to Israel supporters!
 And not a word about Thrasher calling Trump a “fascist.”

 The German government’s campaign against BDS has taken its next step – an outright labelling of BDS as anti-Semitic, and association of it with Nazi boycotts of Jews.
 Palestinian civil society has now responded to the assault.